-Riley lives hidden in the middle of nowhere with her mom, her aunt, her little brother, and her step father, Arn.
+Riley lives hidden in the middle of nowhere with her mom, aunt, little brother, and stepfather, Arn.
 They live a hard life where they are in constant fear of being discovered by men who will kill Arn to get to the women.
 Women are few and far between and can be sold to the breeders who will use them to birth female children.
 One woman is worth a lifetime of money in a country with limited resources, including food.

 Riley and her brother escape being taken when men come to her home.
 They remain hidden in a secret underground cellar.
 The men kill her stepfather and take her mother and auntie.

-This book seems to draw inspiration from The Handmaid's Tale, but there are some major differences.
+seems to draw inspiration from The Handmaid's Tale, but there are some major differences.
 The Handmaid's Tale is about religious fanatics in a world where few people, men or women, are fertile enough to produce male or female children.
 There are many women, but not many are fertile.
 Fertile women are kidnapped and forced to become surrogate mothers for rich married couples.
+The Breeders

 I found it a bit weird that some of the characters, like love interest Clay, spoke as if they were in an old western.
-Apparently, in America's not-too-distant future, everyone reverted back to speaking country, all of the "Pa's" felt awkward, and slinging revolvers.
+Apparently, in America's not-too-distant future, everyone reverted back to speaking "country," and all of the "Pa's" felt awkward and slung revolvers.

-Some reviewers thought that it was ridiculous that Riley fell for the first boy her age that she comes across; however, if you consider the fact that she is 16 years old and has never had contact with boys her age before, it makes sense that she would be attracted to Clay.
-He is slightly older, he is the son of a feared sheriff, he is street smart, and isn't interested in becoming rich through human trafficking like all of the other men.
+Some reviewers thought that it was ridiculous that Riley fell for the first boy her age that she comes across; however, if you consider the fact that she is 16-years-old and has never had contact with boys her age before, it makes sense that she would be attracted to Clay.
+He is slightly older, the son of a feared sheriff, street smart, and isn't interested in becoming rich through human trafficking like all of the other men.